Inedo/inedo-docs/Content/proget/api/packages/list.md

 order: 1
 ---

-*List Packages* is available as both a `pgutil` command and an HTTP Request, and will return a JSON array of [PackageVersionInfo](/docs/proget/api/packages#package-version) objects describing the packages in a feed that match the specified query arguments.
+*List Packages* is available as both a `pgutil` command and an HTTP Request, and will return a list describing the packages in a feed that match the specified query arguments.

 :::(Info) (🚀 Quick Example: Listing packages with pgutil) This example will list the packages in the feed `myNugetFeed`